murphy360/ardupilot-sitl-docker/README.md

 The purpose of this is to run an ArduPilot SITL (Targetted at Various Vehicles) from within Docker.

-forked from radarku/ardupilot-sitl-docker and updated to ubuntu 20.04 and currend ardupilot tagged releases.
+forked from radarku/ardupilot-sitl-docker and updated to Ubuntu 22.04 and currend ardupilot tagged releases.
 updated from current dockerfile documentation from https://github.com/ArduPilot/ardupilot